cimug-org/CIMTool/dev-env-setup.md

 ###### Step 8:
-Upon completion of the cloning and import projects process switch to the **"Plug-in Development"** perspective.
-If there are no errors/problems to address then the Projects listed should appear similar to the next screenshot and the "Problems" tab indicate no errors.
-However, if errors/problems do exist as illustrated in the second screenshot then continue on with **Step 9** and onward of this cloning procedure.
+After completion of the cloning and auto-import of the CIMTool projects switch to the **"Plug-in Development"** perspective.
+If there are no errors/problems to address then the Projects listed should appear similar to the next screenshot and the **"Problems"** tab indicate no errors.

+If errors/problems do exist as illustrated in the second screenshot then continue on with **Step 9 & 10** of this procedure.

 - Successful import
 <img src="/assets/img/egit-clone-repo-14.png"  border="1px" style="max-width:100%"/>